-Boys' high band hit right notes at regional school rock competition
+Boys' High band hit right notes at regional school rock competition

 ZM Best Song: Moberf, Kerikeri High School (2nd song)

-Waipū thrash metal exponents Alien Weaponry are a previous national winners of Smokefreerockquest.
+Waipū thrash metal exponents Alien Weaponry are previous national winners of Smokefreerockquest.